The Queen of New England

-Not long before the American Revolution, this ancestor, by then a young man, received an unusual visitor to the family home.
+Not long before the American Revolution, my ancestor, by then a young man, received an unusual visitor to the family home.
 It was an emissary of the King, disguised as a traveling merchant.
 The political situation between Britain and the Colonies was becoming treacherous.
 The King was desperate to get the colonists under control and was beginning to realize just how difficult it was to influence people who lived on a far-off continent and who were too busy trying to survive and unreceptive to the demands (including the exorbitant taxes) imposed by a distant ruler.
 He was ready to name a new type of governor to the region, a direct descendant who would himself become a King, the King of New England.
 When the bad blood had begun between the British ruler and his long-distance subjects, my ancestor’s family had wisely chosen to hide their royal affiliation, but the visitor was unaware of this.
-The family had been initially financed by King James himself and could not risk angering their powerful benefactor.
-They signed the papers the visitor presented, endowing my ancestor with the future title of first King of New England.
+The family had been initially financed by King James himself and could not risk angering their benefactor.
+They signed the papers their visitor presented, endowing my ancestor with the title of first King of New England.
 King James clearly believed that the eventual outcome of the conflict would render this a good decision and that he would have a puppet-king in his pocket when all was said and done.
 Because the visitor was operating undercover, no fuss was made of the transaction and he went on his merry way without the locals being any wiser.

 The American Revolution came and went, and the Queen of New England, widowed again when her second husband succumbed to an unknown malady, died a quiet death at the age of seventy-two.
 Her son, a farmer like his second stepfather, was now a grown man, married himself with three young daughters.
 While preparing for her funeral, he opened the big chest at the foot of her bed.
 In it was a roll of parchment sealed with a heavy wax stamp.
 He gently lifted the seal off with his knife and read the document.
 What a revelation!
 While the Revolutionary War was over, the anti-royalty sentiment was not and Great Britain was most certainly not finished with trying to win back the Colonies.
 He once again sealed and hid the document.
 When his eldest daughter married at the age of nineteen, he took her aside and told her the story of how he had been given the title of the King of New England, and how this title would make her Queen upon his death.